Yuri Fernández

 Matt Yuri Fernández López (born 10 August 1957) is a Chilean football manager.
+He is currently in charge of República Independiente de Hualqui in the Tercera B.

+Career

 He has been five-times coach of Universidad de Concepción.
 He is married and has four children.

+In 2022, Fernández led Independiente de Cauquenes.
+The next three seasons, he coached Deportes Quillón and switched to República Independiente de Hualqui for the 2026 season.